Academic Information and Policies

 • Disruption of or interference with disciplinary proceedings.

-• Attempting to influence, harass, or intimidate a member of the Campus Hearing Board prior to, during, and/or after a disciplinary proceeding.
+• Attempting to influence, harass, or intimidate a member of the Campus Hearing Board or university investigator before, during, and/or after a disciplinary proceeding.

-• Aiding or abetting other individuals in carrying out an unlawful act or violation of any University regulations.
+• Aiding or abetting other individuals in an unlawful act or violating any University regulations.

-• Students present during the occurrence of any infraction or local, state, federal regulations may be considered to be in violation.
+• Students present during the occurrence of any infraction or violation of local, state or federal regulations may be considered to be in violation.

 • Guest behavior that violates the Code of Conduct.
-All students will be held responsible for the actions of their guests and/or people in their room/vehicle.
+All students are responsible for the actions of their guests and/or people in their room/vehicle.

-• Solicitation or selling products on campus without the approval of the Dean of Students.
+• Solicitation or selling products on campus without the approval of the Vice President of Student Life/Dean of Students.

 C. Violations of the Law and University Discipline

-Students may be accountable to both civil authorities and to the University for acts that constitute violations of the law and of this Code.
-University disciplinary procedures will normally progress during the pendency of civil or criminal proceedings, or any other University proceedings regarding the same conduct.
-Procedures in this Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings.
+Students may be accountable to civil authorities and the University for acts that constitute violations of the law and of this Code.
+University disciplinary procedures will normally progress during the pendency of civil or criminal proceedings or any other University proceedings regarding the same conduct.
+Procedures in this Code may be carried out before, simultaneously with, or following civil or criminal proceedings.
 Accused students may not challenge the University disciplinary proceedings on the grounds that criminal charges are pending or have been terminated, dismissed, reduced, or not yet adjudicated.

 When a student is charged by federal, state, or local authorities with a violation of the law, the University will not request or agree to special consideration for the individual because of his or her status as a student.
-If the alleged offense is also being processed under the Code of Student Conduct, the University may advise off-campus authorities of the existence of the Student Code and how such matters are typically handled within the University community.
-The University will attempt to cooperate with law enforcement and other agencies in the enforcement of criminal law on campus and in conditions imposed by the criminal courts for the rehabilitation of student violators (provided that the conditions do not conflict with campus regulations or sanctions).
+Suppose the alleged offense is also being processed under the Code of Student Conduct.
+In that case, the University may advise off-campus authorities of the existence of the Student Code and how such matters are typically handled within the University community.
+The University will attempt to cooperate with law enforcement and other agencies in enforcing criminal law on campus and in conditions imposed by the criminal courts to rehabilitate student violators (provided that the conditions do not conflict with campus regulations or sanctions).
 The University will refer matters to federal and/or state authorities for prosecution when appropriate.
-Individual students and other members of the University community, acting in their personal capacities, remain free to interact with governmental authorities as they deem appropriate.
+Individual students and other members of the University community, acting in their capacities, remain free to interact with governmental authorities as they deem appropriate.

 D. Sanctions

-One or more of the following disciplinary measures or consequences, also called sanctions, may be imposed for a violation of this Code.
-In deciding upon a sanction, the adjudicator will consider relevant factors including the nature and degree of the offense, the severity of any damage, injury or harm resulting from the offense, the student’s current demeanor or cooperation, and past history and disciplinary record.
+One or more of the following disciplinary measures or consequences, also called sanctions, may be imposed for violating this Code.
+In deciding upon a sanction, the adjudicator or Campus Hearing Board/Ad Hoc Committee will consider relevant factors, including the nature and degree of the offense, the severity of any damage, injury or harm resulting from the offense, the student’s current demeanor or cooperation, and past history and disciplinary record.
 The sanctions listed below may be enhanced with additional conditions deemed appropriate by the disciplinary authority.

 • Disciplinary Probation - A written reprimand specifying the violation for which the student is responsible.
-Students on disciplinary probation are not considered to be in good standing with the University.
-Probation is for a designated period of time and includes the probability of more severe disciplinary action if the student is found to be in violation of any University policy during the probationary period.
+Students on disciplinary probation are not considered in good standing with the University.
+Probation is for a designated period and includes the probability of more severe disciplinary action if the student is found to violate any University policy during the probationary period.

 • Discretionary Educational Assignments - Written apologies, work assignments, program planning, community service, service to the University, or research assignments, etc.